MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 # Sources tool overview

 <!-- todo:
-copy UI overview aspects from Debugger tutorial into Debugger section here.
+Copy UI overview aspects from Debugger tutorial into Debugger section here.

-It's good to use this JS viewer just to read, or to insert console.log, or to do full-on setting breakpoints.
+State: It's good to use this JS viewer just to read, or to insert console.log, or to do full-on setting breakpoints.
 You don't have to set breakpoints and use the debugger; the Sources tool is useful in all these cases.
 -->

 Use the **Sources** tool to view, modify, and debug JavaScript that's returned by the server.